Lost in Time: A New Temporal Benchmark for VideoLLMs: Problems in Video MCQA Benchmarks

-\begin{theo}{thm:visual_problem} The MVBench benchmark can be partially solved without visual information due to the bias from LLM QA generation, unbalanced dataset, and overreliance on world knowledge. \end{theo}
+\begin{theo}{thm:visual_problem} MVBench and NextQA can be partially solved without visual information due to the bias from LLM QA generation, unbalanced dataset, and overreliance on world knowledge. \end{theo}